 For a science fix to brighten your day, why not explore refraction and reflection?
 It’s easy to make rainbows whatever the weather.
 All you need is a glass of water, a light source such as a flashlight or lamp, and a sheet of white paper!

 How to Make a Rainbow

 - Place the sheet of white paper on a flat surface.
 If using sunlight as the light source, place the paper in a position where the sun will shine on it.

 - Put the glass of water on the sheet of paper so that the light source shines through the water and onto the paper.

 - If a rainbow doesn’t appear, move the light source around or slowly raise and lower the glass of water until a rainbow appears on the paper.

 - Draw a picture or take a photo to record your results.

 The sun makes rainbows when white sunlight passes through raindrops.
 The raindrops act like tiny prisms.
 These little prisms bend the different colors in white light, spreading it out and creating bands of color.
 Finally, these colors are reflected back to us as a rainbow.

-If rainbow foam makes you feel happy, consider slime as your next move.
-Read Holly’s blog, How to Make Slime for Kids (Easiest Recipe Ever!).
+If rainbow foam makes you feel happy, consider slime as your next move — we’ve got the easiest recipe in How to Make Slime for Kids (Easiest Recipe Ever!).